SLSfEi/scan-provider-cpp/README.md

 Scan provider interfaces with rplidar device using [Slamtec/rplidar_sdk](https://github.com/Slamtec/rplidar_sdk).
 Then sends processed data points to [SLSfEi/web-app](https://github.com/SLSfEi/web-app) backend via HTTP POST request using [libcpr/cpr](https://github.com/libcpr/cpr)

 When raw data points are read.
 They will be corrected with linear regression to improve readings accuracy.
-After that, they will be serialized as CSV and sent to the backend to be displayed.
+After that, they will be serialized as CSV and sent to the [SLSfEi/web-app](https://github.com/SLSfEi/web-app) to be displayed.

 # Configurations
 The configuration file must be named `config.ini` and be located in the same directory as the `scan_provider` executable.